AlexanderKosik/kickstart_python/content/02_ready/ready.md

 Differ between formal and informal rules.
 Formal rules are enforced by the interpreter, informal rules must be enforced by us

-# Binding
+## Binding
+In Python nearly everything is an object (we will clearify what an object exactly is during the course).
+For now it may be sufficient for your mental model to see an object as a `thing` we can give a name.

+In Python we call this `binding a name to an object`.

-Giving things a name.
+Giving objects like integer literals things a name.
 Bind a name to an existing object

 # statements, expressions